Omnijuris Law & Justice Advocates · Netherlands

 Open · Advisory

-Eminent scholars or practitioners in IHL, international criminal law, or the law of armed conflict, with an independent and credible publication record.
+Eminent scholars or practitioners in international law — IHL, IHRL, ICL, refugee law — with an established and credible publication record.

 2–4 hrs / month · 2-year term